Michael-Rhodes/ADAPT/Documentation/team_meeting_notes.md

 		- We think its an artifact of one of the configurations on the box
 	- Add existing log data to web app for the demo

+## Week 11 Notes

+## :mega: **Team Progress Report** :mega:
+	- Met with Prof. Pelletier about our capstone progress
+	- Web app log page now shows results generated from last test
+	- Model is being refined; recieved feedback on how to improve the probabilistic model

+#### Meeting Notes
+	- Discussed the process for new data collection in Metropolis Transit
+	- Discussed the possible colloboration of our project with another student working on APT threats
+	- Discussed future deployment processes and how we will modify the RLES infrastructure template
+## :mega: **This Week's Action Items** :mega:
+	- redeploy the infrastrucre to collect new data
+	- analysis resutls to see how we can improve the probabilistic model
+	- build an API  for making stat queries
+		- build an Angular service for querying said API